Xu-JY/xu-jy.github.io/_pages/about.md

 -->
 # News and Events

+Oct 2024. &nbsp; &nbsp; &nbsp; &nbsp; I'm giving a talk on *adversarial dynamic pricing* at INFORMS 2024 Annual Meeting.
+See you at Seattle!

+Sep 2024. &nbsp; &nbsp; &nbsp; &nbsp; Very excited to join CMU MLD as a postdoc!

 Aug 2024. &nbsp; &nbsp; &nbsp; &nbsp; Successfully defended my PhD degree :-D

 May 2024. &nbsp; &nbsp; &nbsp; &nbsp; Our paper "Pricing with Contextual Elasticity and Heteroscedastic Valuation" got accepted by *ICML 2024* and selected as **spotlight presentation** (top 3%)!
 The preprint version is posted [here](https://arxiv.org/abs/2312.15999) on ArXiv.

 Nov 2023. &nbsp; &nbsp; &nbsp; &nbsp; Glad to receive the **Outstanding Reviewer Award** again at *NeurIPS*!

-Oct 2023. &nbsp; &nbsp; &nbsp; &nbsp; Glad to give a talk at INFORMS 2023 Annual Meeting!
-I present our research and results on pricing fairness.
-See you at WA14 session on Wednesday (Oct 18) morning!
+Oct 2023. &nbsp; &nbsp; &nbsp; &nbsp; I'm giving a talk on *pricing fairness* at INFORMS 2023 Annual Meeting.
+See you at Phoenix!

 Oct 2023. &nbsp; &nbsp; &nbsp; &nbsp; Our delayed research results on *the NP-hardness of tensor network contraction ordering* have been posted on Arxiv ultimately.
-It was the most exciting work during my undergrad.
 Thanks Hanwen and all co-authors!

 Oct 2023. &nbsp; &nbsp; &nbsp; &nbsp; One co-authored paper got accepted to EMNLP.
 Thanks Wenhu, Ming and other co-authors!

-Mar 2023. &nbsp; &nbsp; &nbsp; &nbsp; Very glad to give a talk at LAMDA, Nanjing University!
+Mar 2023. &nbsp; &nbsp; &nbsp; &nbsp; Glad to give a talk at LAMDA, Nanjing University!

 Jan 2023. &nbsp; &nbsp; &nbsp; &nbsp; Our paper *Doubly fair dynamic pricing* got accepted to *AISTATS 2023*!

-Jan 2023. &nbsp; &nbsp; &nbsp; &nbsp; Happy to serve as a reviewer of *Management Science* for the first time!
+Jan 2023. &nbsp; &nbsp; &nbsp; &nbsp; Glad to serve as a reviewer of *Management Science* for the first time!

-Dec 2022. &nbsp; &nbsp; &nbsp; &nbsp; Very glad to serve as a **session chair** on *NeurIPS 2022*!!
-I will lead discussion on two oral papers on bandits and decision-making.

-Nov 2022. &nbsp; &nbsp; &nbsp; &nbsp; One paper got accepted by *TMLR*.
-Thanks [Dheeraj](https://dheeraj-b.github.io/home/) and Yu-Xiang!

-Oct 2022. &nbsp; &nbsp; &nbsp; &nbsp; Glad to receive an **Outstanding Reviewer Award** at *NeurIPS 2022*!

-Oct 2022. &nbsp; &nbsp; &nbsp; &nbsp; Give a talk at *INFORMS 2022*.
-An exciting experience to contact with OR/MS/Econ people!

-Sep 2022. &nbsp; &nbsp; &nbsp; &nbsp; Complete my internship as an applied scientist at *Amazon* Retail Pricing!